Cabramatta West

 Residential development activity is lower than average in Cabramatta West according to AreaSearch's national comparison of local real estate markets

-The average construction cost value of new homes was $364,000 in FY-25.
-Additionally, $1.0 million in commercial approvals were registered this financial year, indicating the area's residential nature.
-Compared to Greater Sydney, Cabramatta West has 13.0% less building activity per person but ranks at the 49th percentile nationally for areas assessed.
-This results in relatively constrained buyer choice and supports interest in existing dwellings.
+The average construction cost of new homes was $364,000.
+Additionally, $1.0 million in commercial approvals were registered this financial year.
+Compared to Greater Sydney, Cabramatta West had 11.0% less building activity per person and ranked at the 49th percentile nationally.
+New building activity comprised 68.0% detached dwellings and 32.0% townhouses or apartments.

 Frequently Asked Questions - Development